ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 ## Testing a GraphQL Server

 In order to now query our GraphQL server we need a GraphQL IDE to formulate queries and explore the schema.
-If you want a deluxe GraphQL IDE as an application you can get our very own Banana Cakepop which can be downloaded [here](https://hotchocolate.io/docs/banana-cakepop).
+If you want a deluxe GraphQL IDE as an application, you can get our very own Banana Cakepop which can be downloaded [here](https://hotchocolate.io/docs/banana-cakepop).

 ![Hot Chocolate](../images/blog/2020-03-18-entity-framework/banana-cakepop.png)